English Tutors

 First, conversation practice is a standard part of language learning sessions so you will really learn how to start and maintain a dialogue.

-Second, they provide real time correction.
+Second, they provide real time corrections.
 They can tell you if you are using language that is “too formal” and offer alternatives.
 They can also offer corrections.

 Third, they can answer any questions you might have about slang words and phrases.
 This includes explaining when, where, and with whom you can use certain bits of slang.
 This will ensure that you don’t accidently insult or offend someone.